MicrosoftDocs/azure-docs-sdk-node/docs-ref-conceptual/node-howto-e2e.md

 ![Autocomplete automatically shows the members of an API](./media/node-howto-e2e/mongoose.png)

-You can see which libraries support this auto-complete capability by browsing the [DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped) project, which is the community-driven source of all TypeScript type definitions.
+You can see which modules support this auto-complete capability by browsing the [DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped) project, which is the community-driven source of all TypeScript type definitions.

 ## Running The app